Want Famly for £1? Book a demo now to claim your summer offer

 • Plenty of space

-How to do it: Collect all your animal pictures and then play some music (tribal drum music or something like Camille Saint-Saëns’ Carnival of the Animals would be ideal).
-Once the children have settled into the game, call out the name of an animal and hold up the picture so they can get a feel for its physicality.
+How to do it: Collect all your animal pictures and then play some music.
+Call out the name of an animal and hold up the picture so they can get a feel for how it looks.
 Each time you call out a new animal, they must start dancing the way they think that animal might move.
 Encourage them to make noises and interact with each other while in character as each creature.

 Source: Mom Junction